 This a personal web page/blog of Leonid Boytsov.
-He is currently a research engineer at the Bosch Center for Artificial Intelligence (BCAI).
-Before joining BCAI he was working on speech recognition for the medical domain (at M*Modal/3M).
+He is currently a Sr. Research Scientist at Amazon AWS AI Labs.
 Overall, he has been a professional computer scientist since 1996 (full time since 1997).
 Leonid remembers dependency parsing & rotary phones.
 He started working as a full-stack developer, but has been gradually drifting towards the land of computer science research.
 This drift started from the interest in the search applications and algorithms.

 Leonid was a graduate research assistant (aka PhD student) at the Language Technologies Institute at Carnegie Mellon University (under the supervision of Professor Eric Nyberg).
 In his thesis "Efficient and Accurate Non-Metric k-NN Search with Applications to Text Matching" he explored how various linguistic, neural, and lexical features can be incorporated directly into a candidate generation component (via k-NN search).
 He was assisting in teaching the following courses & seminars: Algorithms for NLP (11-711) in 2013, Software Engineering I (11-791) and Data Science Seminar (11-631) in 2014.